Deinum Prize FAQs

 How to apply for the Andries Deinum Prize for Visionaries and Provocateurs—and what happens if you win.

-Do I need to be enrolled in the College of the Arts full time in order to apply?
+Do I need to be enrolled in the College of the Arts in order to apply?

 Yes.
 Only PSU students majoring in an arts discipline may apply.